 The Association for Behavior Analysis International (ABAI) has verified the core courses in our Master of Science in Applied Behavior Analysis program toward the coursework requirements for eligibility to take the Board Certified Behavior Analyst® examination.
 Applicants will need to meet additional eligibility requirements and demonstrate they reside in an authorized country before they can be deemed eligible to take the examination.

-The program expects to apply for ABAI accreditation eligibility during Fall of 2024.
+The program expects to apply for ABAI accreditation eligibility during Spring of 2025.
 Accreditation is a self-study and peer-review process in which a program completes a comprehensive review of the coursework, faculty, research, curriculum, experiential learning, and outcome measures of the overall program.

 If you have questions about verification or accreditation and how this might impact you, please contact uoaba@uoregon.edu.